|

 goes to work.
 Ant killer baits can be

-purchased ready-made, or can be homemade from a sugary
+purchased ready-made, such as Terro, or can be homemade from a sugary

 base plus borate insecticide